MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 ---
 title: Git source code format
-description: This article describes the format of items in Microsoft Fabric's Git integration tool and how they are structured in the folder.
+description: This article describes the format of items in Microsoft Fabric's Git integration tool and how they're structured in the folder.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit